-- There is no alternative to address the left turn movement from 29 northbound to I-64 westbound that do not involve redirecting those movements through the Fontaine Avenue interchange currently developed.
+- There is no alternative to address the left turn movement from 29 northbound to I-64 westbound currently developed.
 It is possible that this could be identified in a future study, but any information regarding potential designs or costs are unknown at this time. - It is difficult to assess whether any solutions to address the left turn movement by itself would be competitive for funding through SMART SCALE.
 Based on the existing information available, it would not appear to garnish sufficient SMART SCALE benefit points. - The primary SMART SCALE benefit for the project came from the land use scoring factor, which resulted from the shared use path along Fontaine Avenue.
 The Commonwealth Transportation Board's decision to eliminate the land use scoring factor from the SMART SCALE scoring criteria could have significant impacts for the competitiveness of this project if submitted in future funding rounds.
 It is possible that recently adopted changes to the Economic Development measurements could provide some additional project benefits through SMART SCALE, but it is difficult to assess whether this is likely until there is data on this scoring process through the first round using the new methodology.
 Pulling the project and reapplying runs the risk that the project will not receive any funding in future rounds.

-Actions: Staff is seeking a recommendation on the preferred alternative for consideration by the MPO Policy Board.
+Actions: Staff is sharing this information for review and discussion purposes.
 Action on the desired direction will be requested at the MPO Policy Board meeting in February.